freeCodeCamp/freeCodeCamp/docs/devops.md

    You will not be able to force push and if you have re-written the history in anyway these commands will error out.
 If they do, you may have done something incorrectly and you should just start over.

 And that's it, this will automatically trigger a build on the build pipeline for the `production-current` branch.
-Typically this also takes ~20-25 minutes for the all the applications like previously.
+Typically this also takes ~20-25 minutes for the all the applications like explained previously.

 Here are some additional steps that need to be followed by a freeCodeCamp.org Staff developer.
-To prevent any accidental pushed we have a couple of manual approval steps configured on the pipelines.
+To prevent any accidental pushes we have a couple of manual approval steps configured on the pipelines.

 Once a build artifact is ready on the `production-current` branch, it will trigger a release on the release pipeline.
-Next, freeCodeCamp.org developer staff team will receive and email.
-They can approve the release or reject it.
-Approval or rejection depends on if changes were nicely working and tested on the staging application.
+Next, freeCodeCamp.org developer staff team will receive an email.
+They can either *approve* or *reject* the release.
+Approval or rejection depends, if changes were nicely working and tested on the staging application.
 Each approval lasts only for 4 hours to avoid queuing up.
-Post that limit it gets auto rejected.
+Post the limit it gets auto rejected, wherein a staff will re-trigger the release pipeline manually.

 For staff use: